Sugerencia de edades

 ¡Lo sentimos, esta página aún no está disponible en español!
 Estamos trabajando tan rápido como podemos para traducir todo nuestro contenido, gracias por tu paciencia y apoyo.

-Black-eyed peas may be introduced as soon as your baby is ready to start solids, which is generally around 6 months of age.
+Black-eyed peas may be introduced as soon as baby is ready to start solids, which is generally around 6 months of age.

 Cada bebé se desarrolla a su propio ritmo, y las sugerencias que ofrecemos sobre cómo cortar o preparar determinados alimentos son generalizaciones para una amplia audiencia.